Serena Williams sets up US Open showdown vs. Sloane Stephens - WHIZ News

 That’ll be Saturday against Stephens, the 2017 U.S. Open champion.

-It is their seventh matchup; Williams leads 5-1, including victories in the past four meetings in a row, but they last played at the 2015 French Open.
+It is their seventh matchup; Williams leads 5-1, including victories in the past four meetings, but they last played at the 2015 French Open.
 Stephens’ lone head-to-head victory came all the way back at the 2013 Australian Open.

 This caliber of contest certainly doesn’t feel as if it belongs in merely the third round at a Slam, but that’s the luck of the draw this time.